sairammohandass/DirtyDog-NFT-Solana/README.md

 When prompted for a passphrase just press enter for now to skip the passphrase.
 If everything is done correctly you should now have a keypair JSON file in a similar path: `/home/kristian/.config/solana/id.json`.

 > Warning: The authority for our Candy Machine is the keypair specified in the output of the `solana config` command.
-For this tutorial it should be the path of our previously generated keypair with `solana-keygen new` that is `/home/kristian/.config/solana/id.json`.

 After generating our keypair and making sure it's the one used by our `solana config`, run the command below to begin the interactive config creation.